MicrosoftDocs/learn/learn-pr/azure/provision-azure-sql-db/includes/4-connect-add-data.md

 You gained some hands-on experience running Azure CLI commands to get information about your Azure SQL database.
 As a bonus, you practiced your T-SQL skills.

-Finally, let's wrap up and see how to tear down your database.
+In the next unit, we'll wrap up this module and discuss how to tear down your database.